SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/concat.rst

 ``||`` (Concatenate)
 **************************

-Concatenate two strings or string arrays to create a longer string The :ref:`concat_function` provides alternative syntax for CONCAT and requires at least two arguments.
+Concatenate two strings or string arrays to create a longer string.

 Syntax
 ==========